 According to PI, today more than 50 million field devices use this protocol, making it a global leader in industrial communications.

-PROFIBUS uses modular design and different transmission technologies, making it flexible to set up and use.
+The PROFIBUS communication protocol uses modular design and different transmission technologies, making it flexible to set up and use.
 The system’s building blocks can cover all types of industries and applications.

 Decentralized peripherals (DP) make up the core of the system’s communication.
 All PROFIBUS applications use DP to communicate between centralized and decentralized devices.